Kenya

 "I always have access to the inputs and products I need.
 It has enabled me get solar lights, tarps and a phone in addition to farming inputs!"

-How We Serve Farmers
+How we serve Farmers

 To reach as many farmers as possible, we both serve farmers directly and also operate retail shops and online services.